-This lovely nugget of wisdom has far-reaching impacts.
+This lovely nugget of wisdom has far-reaching effects.
 Posture experts urge us to sit or stand with our shoulders back and head up, and perhaps you try to remember to do this because you know you “should”.
 What I’m suggesting is completely different.
 I’m suggesting you do it because it will make you feel so much better and will also increase your likelihood of having more profound “Aha!” moments in your life.
-Who wouldn’t love more of that?
+Who wouldn’t love more of those?

 Copyright © Clear Space Living Ltd, 2021

 Like to read more articles like this?